 Nestled among Deodar and pine trees, with the gushing River Beas flowing alongside, view of snow- capped peaks in front, the colorful shops along the winding lanes, the whipping coffee and baking smell from the cafes is what defines a quaint little town – Old Manali of Himachal Pradesh, India.

-You might be thinking we are biased towards old Manali and actually we are.
+You might be thinking we are biased towards old Manali and actually, we are.
 The place is famous among weed and other notorious drug lovers but we have our own reasons to love it.
-But before reading further, we suggest you to find a hotel in Manali, as the place is always loaded with tourist/ travelers and backpackers.
+But before reading further, we suggest you find a hotel in Manali, as the place is always loaded with tourist/ travelers and backpackers.

 Reasons why we love Old Manali

-1. Feel of fresh air, water and Spirituality
+1. Feel of fresh air, water, and Spirituality

 Cross the bridge over River Beas, separating Old and Main Manali, the cool breeze and spirituality of Old Manali engulfs you.
-The fresh air opens up your senses and the flowing River acts like a music to mind and soul.
+The fresh air opens up your senses and the flowing River acts as music to mind and soul.
 The water here is utterly pure because its coming directly from the glaciers.

 We feel, the place is beautiful in all seasons but its heaven in Monsoon.
 During Monsoons, clouds engulf you from all sides, mist settles down on your clothes and hair.
 Rain starts pouring in no time, leaving you completely drenched, everything gets super clean and fresh.

-2. Nature Trails
+2. Nature Walk

 This small town also serves as a base for the adventure freaks and trekkers.
 Multiple treks start form here ranging from easy to intermediate to long.
 To name, few of them are – Trek to Spiti Valley, Pin Valley, Lahaul, Chandratal, Kheerganga, Kasol etc.